Deed Poll Glossary of Terms:

 What is an "Apostille"?

-A certificate attached to your Deed Poll by the Foreign & Commonwealth Office (FCO) so that the document is recognized as valid in countries outside the UK.
+A certificate attached to your Deed Poll by the Foreign & Commonwealth Office (FCO) so that the document is Recognised as valid in countries outside the UK.